firstbatchxyz/dria-sdk/docs/how-to/tasks.md

 2. **Asynchronous Execution**: Tasks are published to the network and executed by available nodes.
 This asynchronous nature allows for efficient distribution of work across the network.

 3. **Result Retrieval**: After a task is executed, results are published back to the network.
-Your client can then poll the network to retrieve these results.

 4. **Scalability**: There is no limit to the number of tasks you can publish to the network, allowing for highly scalable operations.